Vaibhav7860/yt-codehelp-python/Lectures/Lecture1/README.md

   * IDE - It is useful for development code and long logic implementation

 ## IDE Installation
-* PyCharm is one of the most popular IDE for Python and is primarly used for development.
+* PyCharm is one of the most popular IDE for Python and is primarily used for development.
 * Download Link - [Sublime Text Editor](https://www.sublimetext.com/3)
 * `.py` extension is used for python program file